#525 - Family Dog

 First off, I want to commend this game's graphics and sense of speed.
 This was a late release, so I assume Williams (or whoever made this) were able to take advantage of a number of new graphic rendering techniques that seemed to be so prolific around that time, and gave this game the illusion of a much more modern arcade racer.
 By that I mean the pre-rendered background only comes in three flavors (straightaways, left turns, right turns), and your car is basically floating over what looks like a green screen, so there is a lot of trickery going on to pull these graphics off.
 And yet I think it actually works really well.
 The scenery that is constantly flying by, coupled with a pretty decent framerate, both give a really great sense of immersion in the race.
 I honestly want to compare it to early 32-bit racers.
 And it is about as far removed from the ugly and plodding ESPN Speed World (the other NASCAR game on the system) as it can possibly get.
 Again, it's merely a few simple techniques, and mileage may vary between players, but I applaud what they were able to pull off.

 Now the bad things.
-The game is way too long for how repetitive it is.
+First, the game is way too long, especially for how repetitive it is.
 There are 28 frickin' tracks, but because they all recycle the same sparse track assets over and over again, they all feel exactly the same.
-I don't know if real NASCAR has that many tracks or something, but they could have done themselves a huge favor by cutting half of them, and figuring out ways to make what they had left more interesting.
+I don't know if real NASCAR has that many tracks or something, but the developers could have done themselves a huge favor by cutting half of them, and figuring out ways to make what they had left more interesting.

 The difficulty curve is also super out of whack.
 This is one of those games that lets you earn money after every race in order to fund various upgrades.
 The better you do, the more money you get.
 But just a few races in had me pulling away from the pack, and once I was fully upgraded (which happened somewhere in the middle of the season) I was basically unbeatable, regardless of how poorly I played, or how little effort I put in.
 So the second half of a game that's already too long and too repetitive becomes a massive drag as you merely go through the motions, anxious for things to be over with.